 - Solar PV

 Where can I find a Green Deal Advisor?
 Do I need one?

 You can find a Green Deal Advisor by visiting the government website, which you can find at here.
 Remember to always check for the Green Deal Quality Mark.

 You will not be able to apply for any financing without a qualified Green Deal Assessor and the subsequent assessment.

-Do I have to use the Green Deal to make improvements?
+Do I have to use the Green Deal loan to make improvements recommended in my report?